 VASM is a pure assembler (multi-platform) with no other fanciness, such integrated editor and stuff like that.
 Reaktor.com has a very good article about an assembler crash course where vasm is used.
 Check it out.
-At the time when I started this new hobby of retro development, that article was too intense for what I knew at the time.
-I do believe that vasm would be a great choice if you plan to adopt your gonna be awesome skillset in assembler on other platforms, in the future.
-Say Raspberry PI.
+At the time when I started this new hobby of retro development, that article was too intense for me.
+If you do pick that option you may become a guru...
+Say in Raspberry PI.

-- written entirely in assembly language; very light (about 90 kbytes) and fast
+- written entirely in assembly language; very light (about 90 bytes) and fast

 - operation via keyboard or mouse

 - can create standard object modules to be linked with Blink